Skip to main content

 Checking Thunk Results in Components

 Finally, we'll update <AddPostForm> to dispatch the addNewPost thunk instead of the old postAdded action.
 Since this is another API call to the server, it will take some time and could fail.
 The addNewPost() thunk will automatically dispatch its pending/fulfilled/rejected actions to the Redux store, which we're already handling.
-We could track the request status in postsSlice using a second loading enum if we wanted to, but for this example let's keep the loading state tracking limited to the component.

 It would be good if we can at least disable the "Save Post" button while we're waiting for the request, so the user can't accidentally try to save a post twice.
 If the request fails, we might also want to show an error message here in the form, or perhaps just log it to the console.